gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 *Thump* and she jumped again.
 "Ooph!"
 She scrabbled for purchase
-and somehow managed to pull herself back up into the corridor.
+and somehow managed to pull herself back up into the corridor above.

 "This is not authorized,"
 Patient crackled over the speakers.
 Maddy made a rude gesture at the empty air as she raced back toward the bunker entrance.
-"And *that* is not *protocol*."
+"And *that* is not *protocol*,"
+Patient scolded.

 The lights went out,
 but she had expected that.